silverwind/rrdir/README.md

 ### `rrdir(dir, [options])`
 ### `rrdir.sync(dir, [options])`

-Recursively searches a directory for `entries` contained within. `rrdir` returns a Promise while `rrdir.sync` synchronously returns `entries`.
-Both functions will throw/reject on unexpected errors, but can optionally ignore errors encountered on individual files.
+Recursively searches a directory for `entries` contained within.
+Both functions will reject or throw on unexpected errors, but can optionally ignore errors encountered on individual files.

 Returns: `entries`, and Array of `entry`.